dotnet/csharplang/proposals/default-interface-methods.md

 ### The most specific override rule

-We require that every interface and class have a *most specific override* for every interface method among the overrides appearing in the type or its direct and indirect interfaces.
+We require that every interface and class have a *most specific override* for every virtual member among the overrides appearing in the type or its direct and indirect interfaces.
 The *most specific override* is a unique override that is more specific than every other override.
-If there is no override, the method itself is considered the most specific override.
+If there is no override, the member itself is considered the most specific override.

 One override `M1` is considered *more specific* than another override `M2` if `M1` is declared on type `T1`, `M2` is declared on type `T2`, and either
 1. `T1` contains `T2` among its direct or indirect interfaces, or